2006 French Socialist Party presidential primary: Campaign

-Strauss-Kahn and Fabius each had solid blocs of political support, but Royal had a much larger audience.
-She was a relentless campaigner, highly regarded for her personal charm, and her novel quality of sex appeal helped to bestow her with a celebrity status far beyond that of her rivals.
-She effectively employed the Internet, adroitly using social media outlets and popularizing her own Desirs D'avenir political website.
-Fortified by a host of supportive bloggers, Royal's saturated Internet presence helped her to hold popular attention and maintain momentum in the race.
+Strauss-Kahn and Fabius each had solid blocs of political support, but Royal had a larger audience.
+She was a relentless campaigner, and her novel quality of sex appeal helped to bestow her with a celebrity status beyond that of her rivals.
+She employed the Internet, using social media outlets and popularizing her own Desirs D'avenir political website.
+Fortified by a host of supportive bloggers, Royal's Internet presence helped her to hold popular attention and maintain momentum in the race.

 The candidates participated in three televised public debates, as well as three internal party debates among members only.
 Royal held onto a sizable lead, though it eroded steadily through the final weeks.

 Voting

 The primary vote took place among the party's 219,000 members on 16 November 2006, with over 80% of eligible voters casting ballots.
 Royal won by a wide margin with 108,807 votes, 60.6% of the total, while Strauss-Kahn and Fabius divided the remainder almost evenly.
 With this victory, Royal became the first woman candidate of a major party to stand for the Presidency of France.